edxu96/RexNet/docs/PhD/README.md

 The assumption of time invariance can be relaxed once short-term models are mature.
 The existence of investments, ageing and accidents bring about more randomness and flexibility. [spyrou2019planning](#reference) Usually, massive long-term infrastructure investment is required in power industries.
 Simulation results from Rex indicate investment opportunities.
 The ultimate goal of this project is to formulate a new structure for resilient, low-carbon, low-cost energy systems based on Rex.

-Once simulation methods validated, reservation-based exchange markets can be applied in other industries like food supply chains, retailing, banking, etc. In addition, similar assets can still be pooled, when personalized limit order books are introduced to find matches with requirements satisfied from both sides.
+Once simulation methods validated, reservation-based exchange markets can be applied in other industries like food supply chains, retailing, banking, etc. Besides, similar assets can still be pooled, when personalized limit order books are introduced to find matches with requirements satisfied from both sides.
 The process is similar to that in peer-to-peer markets with bilateral trade agreements. [sousa2019peer](#reference)

 Some problems are expected to be solved: